-The ecological sensitivity map of the site is depicted in Figure 5 below.
-Croplands and residential sites, which are classified as low sensitivity constitute a significant proportion of the site and predominate on the edges of the development area.
-The area itself is considered to be of Less Concern according to Ferrar and Lotter (2007) - The Mpumalanga Biodiversity Conservation Plan.
-The area is however fairly degraded and mostly infested/encroached with Sickle bush and Lantana camara as a result of its historic use as grazing camps.
+Croplands and residential sites (low sensitivity) predominate on the edges of the development area.
+The area itself forms part of an Endangered vegetation unit according to Ferrar and Lotter (2007) - The Mpumalanga Biodiversity Conservation Plan.
+The area is however fairly degraded and mostly infested/encroached with Sickle bush, guava and lantana.
 This however, does not signify the absence of other natural vegetation species.
-Silver clustered leaf (Terminalia) is also dominant as they are the custodians of sandy soils.
 Should the layout require the transformation of intact vegetation, then it would be preferable for this to occur within the degraded areas as this would minimize biodiversity loss.

-Again, it is important to ensure that the cabling, roads and service areas are located in a manner which does not result in the loss or degradation of these fragments.
+Again, it is important to ensure that roads and service areas are located in a manner which does not result in the loss or degradation of these fragments.